rolwin100/rolwinreevan_gatsby_blog/content/2020-07-23-spark-summit-2020/index.md

 excerpt: Let's talk about spark summit 2020
 ---

-# Highlights from Spark+AI Summit 2020 for Data engineers

-Copyright Databricks

 Originally called “Spark Summit” and now drifting to AI (to follow the hype of course), the summit, organized by [Databricks](undefined)(founder of Spark, Delta, MLflow) brings together all top tech companies with mature experience in **data science and data engineering **with more than **200 sessions. **So even if you are not a spark-fan boy (no, I won't talk about spark 3.0), there’s a lot to learn from this event.
 Bonus this year: the event was online and free and as usual, all talks+slides are available [here](https://databricks.com/sparkaisummit/north-america-2020/agenda).

 In these takeaways focusing on the **data engineering topics**, I'll provide as resources, the **most interesting talks** I've seen for each highlight and some **extra bonus links**.
 Each highlight could be a dedicated article on its own, the idea here is to regroup a *curated list* for anyone that would like to be up to date with the latest data engineer news in 2020.